 Do you know what Universal Design for Learning (UDL) is?

 Don’t feel bad if you don’t.
-Until just a few weeks ago, I knew next to nothing about UDL!
+Until recently, I knew next to nothing about UDL!

-That’s when my wife, an Understood expert, was invited to this summer’s “UDL for Social Justice” symposium in Boston, and I went along.
+But when my wife, an Understood expert, was invited to a “UDL for Social Justice” symposium in Boston, I decided to tag along.

 Now, I’m not an educator.
 I was going into this strictly as a parent of two kids with learning and thinking differences.
 But wow, was it an eye-opening experience!